-SafeHouse Denver serves survivors of domestic violence and their children through both an emergency shelter and a non-residential Counseling and Advocacy Center.
+SafeHouse Denver serves survivors of domestic violence and their children through an emergency shelter, a non-residential Counseling and Advocacy Center, and an Extended Stay Program.
 All of the adults, children and youth who come to SafeHouse Denver have access to a full range of bilingual programming, including individual counseling, group sessions, advocacy and safety planning.
 Learn more and get involved.

 Victoria McVicker shares exciting news about our future that will brighten your holiday season!

 The Mary Kay Foundation has selected SafeHouse Denver to receive $20,000 from their annual shelter grant program.